One of the misdiagnosed Lynx II known problems and Best Electronics final Cure / Upgrade fix for it.

 Bests Upgraded Lynx II Speaker with Clear Speaker cone and Larger rear speaker magnet, Right picture, Left picture stock Lynx II Speaker

 Here is some sound bytes / audio samples from an Atari Lynx II speaker going bad (sound volume is lower, sounds are not as crisp and are muffled), a New stock Atari Lynx II speaker and a used Atari Lynx II with the Best upgrade speaker installed.
 All Atari Lynx II's used for these speaker tests, had there volume control wheel turned to Maximum sound volume out and the recording microphone was placed the same distance from each Lynx II built in speaker.
 The Atari Game cartridge used to run the sound tests is the Lynx California Games start up screen and then the second California 4 game selection screen.
 Listen to each of the sound bytes all of the way to the end (you may have to have open your Media player 1st).
+To get the best sound test comparison, you should use your best Head phones or your favorite Ear Buds compared to lesser quality built in computer speaker, lap top speaker or phone speakers.
 Then to get a very good comparison of Lynx II speaker sound outputs, click on left button below listen for a few seconds, then click on the middle button listen for a few seconds and then click on the right button for a few seconds in a row (you may have to 1st down load each sound file (in Firefox look in / open your down load file (down pointing arrow) and click on each WAV or MP3 file) then quickly click on each sound file in row).

 Sean R. of WA.
 On upon placing his second back to back Atari Lynx order with Best.
 "Thank you again.
 I'm loving this upgraded Lynx II speaker... it's so loud"